Apsinga

-Apsinga is a village located in Tuljapur tahsil of Osmanabad District, Maharashtra.
-It's located 19.3 km away from district headquarter Osmanabad.
+Apsinga is a village located in Tuljapur Tahsil in the Osmanabad District, Maharashtra, located 19.3 km away from the district headquarter Osmanabad.

 Climate

-The climate of this region is cool and pleasant as compare to other region of the district, due to luxuriant vegetation.
-Hence, this place is glowing the beauty of Balaghat ranges of Maharashtra (Gore-2012).
-The average temperature ranges from 27 to 38 degree Celsius and the average rainfall of Osmanabad district including this area is about 730 mm.
+The climate of this region is cooler compared to other regions of the district, due to the plentiful vegetation.
+The average temperature ranges from 27 to 38 degrees Celsius, and the average rainfall of Osmanabad is about 730 mm a year.

 Geography

-The hilly terrain is the main feature of this region, the entire area is covered by South east Balaghat ranges and large spur & valleys have pockets of high biological diversity.
-Thus, it is probably the richest region in biological diversity of rain shadow area of Maharashtra.
-The granite rocks have given rise to red as well as black cotton soil.
-Most of the hill tops are bare or covers coarse gravel while the low laying accumulates clay and loam during rainy season.
+The entire area is covered by the southeast Balaghat range.
+The granite rocks have produce red and black cotton soil.
+Most of the hill tops are bare or cover coarse gravel, while the low laying areas accumulate clay and loam during the rainy season.